Polar Academy Team

 Principal Guide

-Jess Ridgeway
+Jess Ainslie

-Jess Ridgeway, Principal Guide
+Jess Ainslie, Principal Guide

 I feel very lucky to have been part of the guiding team for Polar Academy from the beginning.
 The toughest part of our job has always been selecting the young people to take to Greenland.
 We try to make sure we select the young people that we believe need it the most.
 We then spend a week with the team, training them in the Cairngorms to prepare them for their expedition, alongside their tyre hauling and training at school.
 Once in Greenland, we are all hands on deck to ensure a smooth expedition, dealing with whatever the weather throws at us!
 By the end of our time on the ice, the young people are leading the expedition themselves, it is a privilege to watch the transformation!

-Jess Ridgeway
+Jess Ainslie

 Principal Guide